liusir2000/TST2M/README.md

 output-lucy.csv is the anthropogenic heat table. physicalParam.csv is the table of physical parameter for different surface types.

-4.Using of TST2MClass
+4.Using of TST2MClass.
 The model class is named TST2MModel and defined in TST2MClass.py.
-We use the model class as following step： Step 1: Create the model object l = TST2MModel(’physicalParam.csv’) ’physicalParam.csv’ is the table of physical parameter for different surface types.
+We use the model class as following step： Step 1: Create the model object. l = TST2MModel(’physicalParam.csv’) ’physicalParam.csv’ is the table of physical parameter for different surface types.

-Step 2:set surface type area array l.setSurfaceArea(surfAreaArr) surfAreaArr should be numpy array with shape=(l.latGridNum,l.lonGridNum,l.surfaceTypeNum),value is the proportion of each surface type area in the grid.
+Step 2:set surface type area array. l.setSurfaceArea(surfAreaArr) surfAreaArr should be numpy array with shape=(l.latGridNum,l.lonGridNum,l.surfaceTypeNum),value is the proportion of each surface type area in the grid.

-step 3:set initiated time
+step 3:set initiated time.
    l.setInitiateTime(dt)
   dt is the beginning time of simulation, dt is datetime type of python.